 The College, Career, and Military Readiness (CCMR) component of the Student Achievement domain measures graduates' preparedness for college, the workforce, or the military.
 The Student Achievement CCMR denominator consists of annual graduates from the prior school year.
-For example, in the 20264 aAccountability year, CCMR reflects graduates from the Class of 2025.
+For example, in the 2026 accountability year, CCMR reflects graduates from the Class of 2025.
 Annual graduates are students who graduate from a campus in a school year regardless of cohort.
 This is separate from, and may include different students than, the longitudinal graduation cohorts.
 Students who graduated by decisions of individual graduation committees (IGCs) are included as graduates.
 Annual graduates demonstrate college, career, or military readiness in any one of the following ways:

-Meet Texas Success Initiative (TSI) Criteria in RLA and Mathematics.
+- Meet Texas Success Initiative (TSI) Criteria in RLA and Mathematics.
 A graduate meeting the TSI college readiness standards in both RLA and mathematics.
-TSIA benchmarks, ACT and SAT scores which exempt a student from the TSIA are available on the agency's website: https://tea.texas.gov/academics/college-career-and-military-prep/the-tsia-texas-success-initiative-assessment.

-- Score criteria for CCMR are also located in Appendix H. The criteria for ACT have changed as of the 2024 accountability cycle.
-TSI college readiness is demonstrated by: - meeting the TSIA1 and/or TSIA2 college-ready criteria, or - o meeting the SAT college-ready criteria, or - \circ $\$ meeting the ACT college-ready criteria, or - by successfully completing and earning credit for a college prep course as defined in TEC §28.014 and TEC §51.338. - The criteria for successful completion of a college prep course should be in alignment between a local education agency (LEA) and the partnering institution of higher education (IHE)(s).
+TSIA benchmarks, ACT and SAT scores which exempt a student from the TSIA are available on the agency's website: https://tea.texas.gov/academics/college-career-and-military-prep/the-tsia-texas-success-initiative-assessment. - Score criteria for CCMR are also located in Appendix H. TSI college readiness is demonstrated by: - o meeting the TSIA1 and/or TSIA2 college-ready criteria, or - o meeting the SAT college-ready criteria, or - o meeting the ACT college-ready criteria, or - by successfully completing and earning credit for a college prep course as defined in TEC §28.014 and TEC §51.338. - The criteria for successful completion of a college prep course should be in alignment between a local education agency (LEA) and the partnering institution of higher education (IHE)(s).
 In accordance with §51.338(e), upon successful completion of a college prep course, students earn a TSI exemption from the partnering IHE(s) in that content area.
-Students should only be reported in TSDS PEIMS as successfully completing a college prep course if they have met TSI exemption requirements. - College prep course requirements will shift in two ways in future accountabilityyears: - College prep courses will need to be reviewed and approved in future accountability years.
-Only agency-reviewed and approved courses will be eligible for CCMR credit starting in the 2027 accountability year.
-See Schedule for Reviewed and Approved College Prep Courses later in this chapter. - Only college prep course credits earned in 12th grade will be eligible for CCMR credit in the 2027 accountability year future accountability years.
-See Schedule for Phase-in of 12th Grade College Prepr Requirement later in this chapter.
+Students should only be reported in TSDS PEIMS as successfully completing a college prep course if they have met TSI exemption requirements.

+- Only agency-reviewed and approved courses will be eligible for CCMR credit starting in the 2027 accountability year.
+See Schedule for Reviewed and Approved College Prep Courses later in this chapter. - Only college prep course credits earned in 12th grade will be eligible for CCMR credit in the 2027 accountability year.
+See Schedule for Phase-in of 12th Grade College Prep Requirement later in this chapter.